College of Humanities & Behavioral Sciences

 - Other Offices and Departments

-Technical and Business Writing Concentration
+Professional and Technical Writing Concentration

 The Bureau of Labor Statistics (BLS) reports that in May 2012 the median annual salary for technical writers was $65,000.
 The BLS predicted a 15% growth in employment for technical writers, especially in web-based publishing, from 2012-2022.

-The Technical and Business Writing concentration consists of four courses, and they count as the four elective English courses that are required for the major.
+The Professional and Technical Writing concentration consists of four courses, and they count as the four elective English courses that are required for the major.
 Courses in the concentration hellp students to develop their ability to write clearly, concisely, and correctly; to address the needs of their audience; and to create various types of non-academic documents for both print and digital environments, such as proposals, grants, reports, brochures, instructions, website content, and blogs, to name a few.

 To fulfill the requirements of the concentration, students must take:

 - ENGL 306 - Professional Writing (Spring Sophomore or Fall Junior year)